practable/supervisor-pcb/Documentation/[1]requirements_capture[RL_SUPERVISOR].md

 -	Temperature sensor?

+### Features & Functions of the New System

 #### Supervisor MCU Requirements
+Concept:
+_Supervisor MCU manages system, performs its own calibrations to track experiment status and monitor for actions that could damage the apparatus_

--	SAMD21 MCU IC
+[X]	-	SAMD21 MCU IC

-- 	Encoder Calibration
+[X]	- 	Encoder Calibration
 		- devolved requirement: Must control motor actuation during this process.

-- 	Logic to prevent both Supervisor and Student Controllers from actuating hardware at the same time.
+[X]	- 	Logic to prevent both Supervisor and Student Controllers from actuating hardware at the same time.

--	Depower motors & other actuators and alert user if temperature is approaching max: (90degC)?
+[X]	-	Depower motors & other actuators and alert user if temperature is approaching max: (90degC)?

--	Track & Report encoder Position & velocity independent of STUDENT MCU.
+[X]	-	Track & Report encoder Position & velocity independent of STUDENT MCU.

--	Cut power to DC motor in case of out of bounds operation for experiments that require this function.
+[X]	-	Cut power to DC motor in case of out of bounds operation for experiments that require this function.

--	Set boundaries of operation for Servo motor.
+[X]	-	Set boundaries of operation for Servo motor.
 Cut power/control if limits breached.

-- 	Set hard limits of operation for stepper motor using limit switches.
+[X]	- 	Set hard limits of operation for stepper motor using limit switches.
 Alert the user & cut stepper motor if switches are actuated.

--	Prevent actuation of the servo while the rotating platform is in motion.
+[X]	-	Prevent actuation of the servo while the rotating platform is in motion.
 Prevent platform rotation if servo is in motion.

-- 	Prevent actuation of stepper motors if govenor is in motion.
+[X]	- 	Prevent actuation of stepper motors if govenor is in motion.
 Prevent govenor rotation if stepper motor is in motion.

--	Note: in any case where power is cut to hardware, supervisor MCU must be capable of resetting the experimental apparatus to a stable "home" position and return control to the student MCU.
+[X]	-	Note: in any case where power is cut to hardware, supervisor MCU must be capable of resetting the experimental apparatus to a stable "home" position and return control to the student MCU.

-- 	Virtual Limit switches for students
+[X]	- 	Virtual Limit switches for students

 ##### Student MCU Requirements

--	SAMD21 MCU IC
+Concept:

-- 	Bare metal programming experience - The student should have full control of the MCU, the supervisor MCU is responsible for protecting the rest of the experimental apparatus from damage.
+_Bare metal programming experience - The student should have full control of the MCU, the supervisor MCU is responsible for protecting the rest of the experimental apparatus from damage._

+[X] -	SAMD21 MCU IC
+-

 - Control all experimental hardware i.e:
-	- DC Motor Via Motor Controller
+[X]	-	DC Motor Via Motor Controller
-	- Servo Via PWM output
+[x]	- Servo Via PWM output
-	- Stepper motor via Stepper Motor Controller.
+[x]	- Stepper motor via Stepper Motor Controller.
-	- Electromagnetic actuator.
+[x]	- Electromagnetic actuator.
-	- Temperature Sensor?
+[x]	- Temperature Sensor?

 ##### Servo Control